Donran/florist/tests.md

 ```
 When this is installed, you can compile the css with the following command from the root project directory: `lessc less/main.less public/css/style.css`

 After that you need to start a webserver to host the project with.
 Since this project is pure html/css/js, we can just use a simple web server serving the files in the public directory.
-I recommend using python3's `http.server` module, which can be run with the following command from the public directory: `python3 -m http.server --cgi 8080`
+I recommend using python3's `http.server` module, which can be run with the following command from the project root directory: `python3 -m http.server 8080 -d public`

 Now that everything is running you can just `cd tests/webtest` and run `python3 -m unittest` to run all the selenium tests for the website.
 To run static validation, simple run `./tests/validate/html_validation.sh public` from the root directory.
 If you want to run a test on the css, simply compile with like mentioned earlier and run the previous command but with css instead of html.